saasquatch/bunshi/website/src/content/docs/integrations/vue.md

 ## Vue 2 and Options API

-We have decided intentionally not to provide support for the options API.
+Bunshi does not yet support the options API.
 But since Bunshi provides a [vanilla javascript interface](/vanilla), it should be possible to use Bunshi with older version of Vue.